Are You with Me: Background and writing

 The song was written on May 4, 2011, at Terry McBride's cabin in Franklin, Tennessee.

 Chart performance

 Reaching a peak of number 41 on the Billboard Country Airplay charts, "Are You with Me" became Corbin's first single to miss the top 40 and his lowest-peaking release to date.
 It has sold 101,000 copies in the United States as of August 2016.

 Lost Frequencies version

 In 2014, Belgian DJ and record producer Lost Frequencies took the music and the refrain from the song, speeding up the track and releasing it in October 2014 as a remix.
 The song reached number one on Belgium's Ultratop Flanders chart and peaked at number two on Belgium's Wallonia francophone chart.
-In July 2015, the single topped the charts in the United Kingdom making Lost Frequencies the first Belgian artist to top the UK chart.
+In July 2015, the single topped the charts in the United Kingdom, making Lost Frequencies the first Belgian artist to top the UK Singles Chart and the single with the shortest duration at the top of the chart due to the chart week in the United Kingdom changing from Sunday–Saturday to Friday–Thursday.
 The song also topped the charts in other countries, including Germany, Ireland, Switzerland, Australia and Austria.